 A: SC Systems : We accept return of unused products within 30 days, 20% restocking fee applies.

 Performance Software : No refunds after 14 days.

 Q: How can I buy a ESS Supercharger system?

-A: To purchase a supercharger system or other products please use our SSL encrypted webshop, call us, or contact one of our dealers.
+A: To purchase a supercharger system or other products please use our SSL encrypted webshop, email us, or contact one of our worldwide dealers.